libreobjet/open-guide/en/GLOSSARY.md

 ========

 #### Amateur
-> An amateur (French amateur "lover of", from Old French and ultimately from Latin amatorem nom. amator, "lover") is generally considered a person attached to a  particular pursuit, study, or science in a non-professional or unpaid  manner.
+> An amateur (French amateur "lover of", from Old French and ultimately from Latin _amatorem_ nom. _amator_, "lover") is generally considered a person attached to a  particular pursuit, study, or science in a non-professional or unpaid  manner.
 Amateurs often have little or no formal training in their pursuits, and many are autodidacts (self-taught).
 − [Wikipedia](https://en.wikipedia.org/wiki/Amateur )

 #### Author